leobix/creative/README.md

-# Creative: Generative AI for Creative Problem Solving
+# Generative AI for Creative Problem Solving

 Can cutting-edge AI models help us develop innovative solutions for a circular economy?
 This project explores how GPT-4 can be used for generating diverse and creative business ideas that promote sustainability.